szarroug3/dota-data/docs/development/testing.md

 # Testing Guide

-This guide covers testing strategies, commands, and best practices for the Dota Data Dashboard.
+This guide covers testing strategies, commands, and best practices for the Dota Scout Assistant.

 ## Testing Overview